Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Declarations

-This work is part of the project \textit{Integrated lake ice monitoring and generation of sustainable, reliable, long time-series} funded by the Swiss Federal Office of Meteorology and Climatology MeteoSwiss in the framework of GCOS Switzerland.
-We are grateful to Damien Bouffard (EAWAG, Switzerland) for providing advice regarding the correlation of meteorological variables and LIP events.
+\textbf{Funding} This work is part of the project \textit{Integrated lake ice monitoring and generation of sustainable, reliable, long time series} funded by the Swiss Federal Office of Meteorology and Climatology MeteoSwiss in the framework of GCOS Switzerland.